 Staude said the City issues an average of eight permits a year for the construction of second units.
-“We’ve embraced second units in town as a way of diversifying our population of large single family homes,” she said.
+"We've embraced second units in town as a way of diversifying our population of large single-family homes," she said.

 She said that the City could place deed restrictions on those units to provide floor area exemptions, thus allowing the unit to use more of more floor area than is allowed under the building code if it retains affordability.

-Several panelists mentioned an idea that would likely fit in Mill Valley, whereby large single-family homes were modified into multi-unit buildings, co-housing spaces or live-work projects.
+Several panelists mentioned an idea that would likely fit in Mill Valley, whereby large single-family homes were modified into multi-unit buildings, co-housing spaces, or live-work projects.

 Dorfman explained a 40-unit project his firm built in 2000 for the Santa Clara Unified School District in an effort to lower teacher attrition rates due to housing coasts during the first dot-com boom.
-The project allowed teachers to rent one-and two-bedroom apartments with below market rate rent, and was a huge success in lowering the attrition.
+The project allowed teachers to rent one-and two-bedroom apartments with below-market-rate rent and was a huge success in lowering the attrition.

 "We have been engaged now by four or five dozen other school districts for similar projects," Dorfman said.
 "We think the wheel has been invented.
 It takes a champion within the district to see it through and we are interested in seeing it done locally."

-Dorfman noted that his firm remains interested in building a four-unit, teacher-focused affordable project on a Forrest Ave. lot they own.
+Dorfman noted that his firm remains interested in building a four-unit, teacher-focused affordable project on a Forrest Avenue lot they own.
 That project was unable to garner community support when it was proposed in 2007, he said.

-“I hope to build a project in Mill Valley one day,” Capretta said, noting that he’s built about 1,500 units of housing as market rate projects with an affordable unit component to them.
-Those projects tend to leverage local density bonuses where by municipalities allow develop more units per square foot than otherwise allowed if they include affordable units.
-“You also get a break on building standards and parking requirements,” he said.
+"I hope to build a project in Mill Valley one day," Capretta said, noting that he's built about 1,500 units of housing as market-rate projects with an affordable unit component to them.
+Those projects tend to leverage local density bonuses whereby municipalities allow develop more units per square foot than otherwise allowed if they include affordable units.
+"You also get a break on building standards and parking requirements," he said.

 It is a very complex issue," Capretta said.
 "Communities need to start understanding that there are people like me and others that want to help with this affordable housing shortage."

-Dorfman pointed to a recent line from former Mill Valley Mayor and Marin Independent Journal columnist Dick Spotswood: “American civic life has developed a perverted process where little happens quickly.
+Dorfman pointed to a recent line from former Mill Valley Mayor and Marin Independent Journal columnist Dick Spotswood: "American civic life has developed a perverted process where little happens quickly.
 Every interested group has veto power.
 Few will compromise for the greater good.
-Mandated paperwork is overwhelming.”
+Mandated paperwork is overwhelming."
+Read this article online.